-The Company used the proceeds from the April 2021 sale of the redeemable senior preferred stock to partially fund the Refinancing (see Note 11.
-Debt Obligations), to partially fund the Wholesale Payments, Inc. and C&H Financial Services, Inc. acquisitions in the second quarter of 2021 (see Note 2.
+The Company used the proceeds from the April 2021 sale of the redeemable senior preferred stock to partially fund the refinancing to partially fund the Wholesale Payments, Inc. and C&H Financial Services, Inc. acquisitions in the second quarter of 2021 (see Note 2.
 Acquisitions) and to pay certain fees and expenses relating to the Refinancing and the offering of the redeemable senior preferred stock and warrants.
 The Company used the proceeds from the September 2021 sale of additional shares of redeemable senior preferred stock to fund the Finxera acquisition (see Note 2.
 Acquisitions).